 Grade 4 in GCSE Media Studies and/or GCSE Art is desirable.
 General entry criteria also applies.

-Your topics will see you preparing for further study or employment and give you a wide and comprehensive understanding of the creative industries, and develop the skills you need to succeed.
-Topics will include:
+The topics you study will give you a wide and comprehensive understanding of the creative industries and prepare you for further study or employment.
+Topics you’ll study include:

-Our courses have a well-proven record of supporting students to progress to higher education.
-Our students often opt for related degrees such as Film Production, Television Production, Journalism or Editing.
+Our BTEC Creative Media courses have a proven track record of supporting students to progress to higher education.
+Our students often opt for related degrees such as Film Production, Television Production, Journalism and Editing.